BIOLOGICAL PHYSICAL CHEMISTRY

 Learning outcomes of the course unit

-The aim of the course is to provide the students, by means of models, peculiarity of physical chemistry, with the thermodynamic concepts for understanding the energy interconversion in biological systems, the interaction of ligands with biological macromolecules and biological transport phenomena.
-There will be also studied colloid chemistry, foundation of health products, and will be provided the chemical-physical bases and methodologies for studying, designing and developing non viral vectors, in particular new cationic surfactants that could be used for gene delivery.
+The aim of the course is to provide the students, by means of models peculiar of physical chemistry, with the thermodynamic concepts for knowledge and understanding of the energy interconversion in biological systems, the interaction of ligands with biological macromolecules and biological transport phenomena.
+Colloid chemistry, foundation of health products will be presented.
+The chemical-physical bases and methodologies for studying, designing and developing non-viral vectors will be presented., with particular emphasis on new cationic surfactants as possible mediators for gene delivery.

 Course contents summary

 -Thermodynamics and Biochemistry.